Vegan Udon Soup (Japanese Noodle Recipe)

 - Aburaage – Thin deep-fried tofu.
 Bake on both sides with a toaster to make it

-More Udon Recipes You Might Like
+More Udon Recipes You Will Love

 Vegan Udon Soup

-- 1 Medium saucepan 18 cm/7 inches
+- 1 Medium saucepan, 18 cm/7 inches

 - 1 Strainer